Know what you’re talking about when it comes to corrugation

-Dimensions refer to the interior of a carton, measured in millimetres of Length x Width x Height.
+Dimensions refer to the interior of a carton, measured in millimeters of Length x Width x Height.
 Length (L) is the longer side of the opening and Width (W) is the shorter.
 Height (H) is the length between the openings on either end.

 The main fibrous material in paper.